GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         as if the data members where actually public.
     </p>
     <p>
-        Of course property accesors can help with some cases like, for instance, setters could have some validation making the user of the object to provide the right value or maybe some datatype conversion to a type that is useful internally.
+        Of course property accesors can help in some cases.
+Setters could have some validation making the user of the object to provide the right value.
+Or maybe some datatype conversion to a type that is useful internally.
 But other than that, they don't have much of a meaning.
     </p>
     <p>